peter4strom/snippets/README.md

 # snippets
-Collection of handy snippets for all kinds of software projects
+Collection of useful snippets for all kinds of software projects